-The Learning Center provides peer tutoring and a limited number of hours of faculty tutoring to all Marymount College students as part of their tuition.
+The Learning Center provides peer tutoring and a limited number of hours of faculty tutoring to all Marymount California University students as part of their tuition.
 Peer tutors support most of the courses taught each semester, and faculty tutors provide tutorial support in business, English, math, reading, and study skills.
 Tutoring appointments are limited to no more than two appointments in a week for the same subject, and are scheduled on a first-come, first-served basis.
 Students may also “drop in” for tutoring when they have a quick question; this type of tutoring depends on the expertise and availability of tutors on duty.

 Some students may want or need more intensive and consistent tutoring than the Learning Center provides as part of tuition.
 The Mariner Academic Assistance Program – MAAP – is a value-added program that has been designed to meet the needs of students who want standing appointments throughout the semester with a faculty tutor.
 MAAP tutoring is available for math (all levels), English (grammar and composition), and reading.
 Students select the level of support they desire: two, three, or four appointments per week.

 Goals of MAAP:

 - Self-advocacy – asking questions in class and seeking assistance from the classroom instructor during office hours